Hands-On Training for High School Students

 ESTABLISH A TRANSCRIPT

-Beginning Fall 2019, Mission College course is no longer a requirement for students to earn articulated credit.
-Students simply need to complete a course articulated between their school and Mission College and receive a grade of, at a minimum, a B.
+For students participating in CATEMA, beginning Fall 2019, Mission College course is no longer a requirement for students to earn articulated credit.
+Students simply need to complete a course articulated between their school and Mission College and receive a grade of, at a minimum, a "B".

 Start the process of establishing an Articulation Agreement by contacting us by email at: email@example.com

 During Articulation Day, college faculty, college administrators, and secondary teachers work collaboratively to review, approve and articulate courses.
-Find your active articulated courses see the 2018-2020 CTE Course Articulation Directory
+View the articulation directories below to find your active articulated courses.

 - Articulation Process Chart for CATEMA using schools